Pete Rose

-Peter Edward Rose Sr. (born April 14, 1941), also known by his nickname "Charlie Hustle", is an American former professional baseball player and manager.
-Rose played in Major League Baseball (MLB) from 1963 to 1986, most prominently as a member of the Cincinnati Reds team known as the Big Red Machine for their dominance of the National League in the 1970s.
-He also played for the Philadelphia Phillies and the Montreal Expos.
-During and after his playing career, he served as the manager of the Reds from 1984 to 1989.
+Peter Edward Rose Sr. (April 14, 1941 – September 30, 2024), nicknamed "Charlie Hustle", was an American professional baseball player and manager.
+He played in Major League Baseball (MLB) from 1963 to 1986, most prominently as a member of the Cincinnati Reds lineup known as the Big Red Machine for their dominance of the National League in the 1970s.
+He also played for the Philadelphia Phillies, where he won his third World Series championship in 1980, and had a brief stint with the Montreal Expos.
+He managed the Reds from 1984 to 1989.

-Rose was a switch hitter and is the all-time MLB leader in hits (4,256), games played (3,562), at-bats (14,053), singles (3,215), and outs (10,328).
-He won three World Series, three batting titles, one Most Valuable Player Award, two Gold Gloves, and the Rookie of the Year Award.
-Rose made 17 All-Star appearances at an unequaled five positions (second baseman, left fielder, right fielder, third baseman, and first baseman).
-Rose won both of his Gold Gloves when he was an outfielder, in 1969 and 1970.
+Rose was a switch hitter and is MLB's all-time leader in hits (4,256), games played (3,562), at-bats (14,053), singles (3,215), and outs (10,328).
+He won three World Series championships, three batting titles, one Most Valuable Player Award, two Gold Glove Awards, and the Rookie of the Year Award.
+He made 17 All-Star appearances in an unequaled five positions (second baseman, left fielder, right fielder, third baseman, and first baseman).
+He won two Gold Glove Awards when he was an outfielder, in 1969 and 1970.
+He also has the third longest hit streak in MLB history at 44, and remains the last player to hit safely in 40 or more consecutive games.

-In August 1989 (his last year as a manager and three years after retiring as a player), Rose was penalized with permanent ineligibility from baseball amidst accusations that he gambled on baseball games while he played for and managed the Reds; the charges of wrongdoing included claims that he bet on his own team.
+In August 1989 (his last year as a manager and three years after retiring as a player), Rose was penalized with permanent ineligibility from baseball amid accusations that he gambled on baseball games while he played for and managed the Reds; the charges of wrongdoing included claims that he bet on his own team.
 In 1991, the Baseball Hall of Fame formally voted to ban those on the "permanently ineligible" list from induction, after previously excluding such players by informal agreement among voters.
-After years of public denial, Rose admitted in 2004 that he bet on baseball and on the Reds.
-The issue of Rose's possible reinstatement and election to the Hall of Fame remains contentious throughout baseball.
+After years of public denial, he admitted in 2004 that he bet on baseball and on the Reds.
+The issue of his election to the Hall of Fame remains contentious throughout baseball.
+In 2025, he was posthumously reinstated and became eligible for the Hall of Fame.

-In June 2015, ESPN concluded its own investigation of Rose and determined that he had bet on baseball while still a player–manager.
-The results of the investigation were made public, revealing the records of bets that Rose had made on baseball.
-U.S. federal authorities had seized the records from one of Rose's associates.